-When is the best time to stretch during an exercise routine?
+When is the best time to Stretch during an Exercise routine?

 What is the optimum time to stretch during my workout session?

 Stretching before exercise will prevent injury and increase flexibility, but there might also be some loss of power in the muscles stretched if those muscles are used in practice.
-Stretching immediately before an event may result in injury, but it may also decrease the amount of time needed for warm-up before intense physical activity.
+Stretching immediately before an event may result in injury, but it may also decrease the time needed for warm-up before intense physical activity.

 If I Stretch before exercising, will I build more flexibility faster?